Explore Nova Scotia through historic venues and great music!

 Cathedral Church of All Saints

 As the cathedral church for the Anglican Diocese of Nova Scotia and Prince Edward Island, All Saints is the gathering place for liturgical events which draw and unite people from across two provinces.
 On Sundays and throughout the week, their doors are open to provide a respite for those seeking spiritual refreshment, refuge, and inspiration.
-Contact:

-1336 Martello Street, Halifax, NS Tickets:
+Location: 1336 Martello Street, Halifax

-, 902 423-6002
+Contact: Vanessa Halley, 902 423-6002

 Malagawatch United Church

 The church building has a blending of architectural styles.
-It demonstrates Federal style in the squared-off windows; a Gothic spire, encouraging us to look towards the heavens; and the front door has a taste of Greek Revival.
-The inside of the church is plain in keeping with Presbyterian tradition.
+It demonstrates Federal style in the squared-off windows; the tall spire, encouraging us to look towards the heavens, is Gothic; the front door has a taste of Greek Revival.
+The inside of the church is very plain in keeping with Presbyterian tradition.
 No musical instruments were used for singing until a pump organ was purchased in the 1940’s.
-Contact:

-4119 Highway 223, Iona.
-902 725-2272 Tickets:
+Location: 4119 Highway 223, Iona

 Clam Harbour United Church

 Located on Nova Scotia’s beautiful Eastern Shore, the Clam Harbour United Church is now located at Memory Lane Heritage Village, 5435 Clam Harbour Beach Road in Lake Charlotte.
 This simple church (seating is limited to 90) built in 1891 features superb acoustics in an intimate setting.